 How It Works

-The main bioactive compounds in aguaje, or buriti fruit, are carotenoids, tocopherols, ascorbic acid, phenolic compounds, fiber, phytosterols, and essential fatty acids.
+The main bioactive compounds in aguaje, or buriti fruit, are carotenoids, tocopherols, ascorbic acid, phenolic compounds, fiber, phytoestrogens, and essential fatty acids.

-A recent study has revealed two key phytosterols in the aguaje fruit: lespeflorin G8 (LF) and 8-hydroxyhomopterocarpan (8-HHP), both of which seem to be responsible for the estrogenic properties of the moriche palm fruit.
-These mild phytoestrogenic compounds (particularly LF) have been shown to bind successfully with the human estrogen receptor (ER), thus relieving the symptoms related to hormonal imbalances along the female reproductive life cycle.
+A recent study has revealed two unique compounds in the aguaje fruit: lespeflorin G8 (LF) and 8-hydroxyhomopterocarpan (8-HHP), both of which seem to be responsible for the aguaje's estrogenic properties of the moriche palm fruit.3 These mild phytoestrogenic compounds (particularly LF) have been shown to bind successfully with the human estrogen receptor (ER), thus relieving the symptoms related to hormonal imbalances along the female reproductive life cycle.

 Did you know?
 Carotenoids (particularly beta-carotene) are transformed by the body in vitamin A, essential for the production of collagen, which promote tissue regeneration, thus preventing visible skin aging, and elastine, a tissue protein critical to the elasticity and resilienceof large arteries, lungs, ligaments, tendons, skin tissue, and cartilages.